Chart Color Schemes

 Drummoyne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure can significantly impact an area's performance.
-AreaSearch has identified 17 projects that could affect this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects that may affect this region.
 Notable initiatives include the Drummoyne Oval Precinct Plan, Canada Bay Council Infrastructure Program, Scalabrini Harbourside Seniors Housing in Drummoyne, and Lusso Drummoyne.
-The following list details those likely to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.